Show your Cooperative Spirit and Win a $1,500 Scholarship

 1. Be a high school senior, graduating this school year.

 2. Be the child or legal dependent of a Polk-Burnett Electric Cooperative member.
 (A member is someone who buys electricity from the co-op; parent/guardian must be named on electric account.)

 4. Demonstrate community service, according to instructions on scholarship application.

-All candidates who meet eligibility and community service requirements will be entered into a random drawing in January.
+All candidates who meet eligibility and community service requirements are entered into a random drawing in January.

-Winners are announced by mail, in the Powerlines newsletter and during award nights at local high schools.
-Upon proof of enrollment at an accredited school, scholarship winners receive a check toward first-semester expenses.
+Winners are announced by mail, in the Powerlines newsletter and during award programs at local high schools.
+Upon proof of enrollment at an accredited school, scholarship winners receive a check for first-semester expenses.
 Scholarship checks are payable to the educational institution.

 Scholarships do not affect electric rates.
 Scholarships are funded with unclaimed Capital Credit dollars that otherwise would be forfeited to the state, and by the generosity of co-op members who donate Capital Credits to the scholarship fund.

 Polk-Burnett is owned by its members and guided by a nonprofit, cooperative philosophy.
 When the cooperative makes money beyond expenses, the difference is refunded to members as Capital Credits.
 Prior to 1987, Polk-Burnett was required to give unclaimed Capital Credits to the State of Wisconsin.
 Now, the co-op can use these unclaimed dollars for education, and we are proud to offer scholarship to the children of our members.

 For more information, contact: